AyhanMansur/7-python-ideas-for-beginners-/README.md

 # 🐍 [7 ideas] - Python Project

-> A clean, efficient, and beginner-friendly Python project.
+> A clean, efficient, and beginner-friendly Python projects.

 ---